rljacobson/Levenshtein/README.md

 ### Installing

-After building, install the shared library `damlev_udf.so` to the plugins directory of your MySQL
+After building, install the shared library `libdamlev.so` to the plugins directory of your MySQL
 installation:

 ```bash